gitter-badger/ICE/README.md

 an iOS application that lets you enter your name, bloodtype, allergies, medical history and phone numbers that should be called in case of an accident. the info you enter is being displayed on the lockscreen via iOS' today app extension.

 ## TODOs
-- adding Dropbox support for backing up your data across devices
+- adding sync supprt via iCloud & Ensembles
-- bugfixing
+- general bugfixing

 ## Screenshots
 ![](http://i.imgur.com/gMwbDNLl.png)